 This option appears for charts based on a Universal Analytics data source.

 A segment is a subset of your Analytics data.
 You can apply segments to your Data Studio charts to help ensure that your Data Studio and Google Analytics reports show the same data.
 Learn more about Analytics segments in Data Studio.

-When interactions are enabled on a chart, that charts acts like a filter controls.
-You can filter the report by clicking a bubble on the map.
+When interactions are enabled on a chart, that chart acts like a control.
+You can filter the report by clicking a bubble or filled area on the map.
 Learn more about chart interaction filters.

 A chart's style properties control the overall presentation and appearance of the chart.

 Sets the color theme for the map.
 Use the report's current theme, select one of the preset map style, or edit the map's JSON code to create a custom map style.

 |Roads, Landmarks, Labels||Use the sliders to select the level of background details to display in the map background.|

 Shows the location of data on the map, using either bubbles or filled areas.

 Bubble Layer / Filled Area Layer